Hare Field: Facilities

 Hare Field consists of Craig Ruecker (football) Stadium that includes locker rooms and a covered grandstand.
 The football field is also used for soccer, and a track surrounds the field.
 Other track equipment and open fields also make up the western section of the facility.
 The track is named the Elden Kellar Track.
 On the east side of the complex is Ad Rutschman Baseball Stadium, with a portion of the south part composed of ticket stands and paved parking.
 There is a jogging track around the perimeter of the complex.

 The complex hosts home football games for both Glencoe and Hilhi, along with home soccer games for Glencoe and home track meets for Hilhi.
 Oregon School Activities Association state playoff games for football are also held at the stadium.
 Hilhi uses the baseball diamond for their teams.
 Hare is also home to the annual Elden Kellar Invitational amateur track meet, while occasionally hosting high school district championship meets.
 A weekly all-comers track meet is held during the summers.

 In addition to athletic venues, Hare Field houses and hosts other items and events.
 The facility serves as the staging ground for parades such as the annual St. Patrick’s Day Parade and the annual Fourth of July Parade.
 Hare Field’s grounds also house an air quality monitoring station owned by the Oregon Department of Environmental Quality.
 The school district also receives revenues from a cellular phone communication tower located at the site.

-Glencoe-Hillsboro rivalry
+Glencoe-Hillsboro rivalry (Battle of the Boro Rivalry Series)

 Since opening in 1980, Glencoe High School has maintained a close rivalry with cross-town Hillsboro High School (Hilhi) with a football game taking place nearly every year between Glencoe and Hilhi.
 The rivalry has been featured on the Great American Rivalry series presented by the US Marine Corps.
-Glencoe has won 28 rivalry games, while Hilhi has won eleven.
+Glencoe has won 30 Battle of the Boro rivalry games, while Hilhi has won eleven.

 In the 2016 and 2017 seasons, Glencoe Football played on an independent schedule, meaning they had no control over their game schedule.
 This resulted in a brief pause on the annual rivalry games.
 The rivalry series was again paused in 2020 as a result of the COVID-19 pandemic.

 As both schools are tenants of Hare Field for football, the winning school gets to call Hare Field "their home field."